Here we summarise recent news and developments concerning the Royal Navy’s future frigate programmes.

 The NAO recently clarified the Government Furnished Equipment (GFE) issue, stating that during the competitive design phase, bidders indicated that they would withdraw from the competition unless the MoD excluded £90 million of GFE from the budget.
 This was subsequently agreed upon and the Type 31 frigate price tag will effectively be £268M per ship.
 Since the Type 31 will carry weapons and sensors that are almost all new to RN service, the £18M per ship of GFE is proportionally relatively small.
 As of March 2021, £280M had been spent on the Type 31 project.

-The construction of the covered shipbuilding hall at Rosyth is almost complete and the timeline for the Type 31 will see the design phase completed this year and the first steel cut before the end of this Summer.
+The construction of the covered shipbuilding hall at Rosyth is almost complete and the timeline for the Type 31 will see the design phase completed this year and the first steel cut for HMS Venturer in September 2021.
 The rapid build-up of the Rosyth facility is reflected in the fact that 17% of the workers employed by Babcock on Type 31 are temporary contractors, compared with just 1% of those working for BAE Systems on Type 26.

 Babcock continues to seek export opportunities for the Type 31, with Greece and Ukraine as potential buyers.
 Winning the Hellenic Navy competition will be difficult, faced with experienced competitors from France, Germany, the Netherlands, Spain and the US.
 To complicate the bid, the Greeks also urgently need second-hand vessels as an interim replacement their 1980s vintage Elli/Kortenaer-class frigates which cannot run on for much longer.
 Realistically the only viable frigate that the UK could offer is HMS Montrose.
 She has been modernised and could possibly be run on for a few years, especially if used at a lower operational tempo than the RN.
 The only other Type 23 that is being retired early is HMS Monmouth but she has been comprehensively store-robbed and is used as a static training vessel in Devonport.
 Without a long and expensive LIFEX, she is no longer a viable warship and is likely to be handed over to the Disposal Reserve Ship Organisation (DRSO) to have any remaining useful equipment removed prior to scrapping.